schrodingerslemur/pid-controller/README.md

 # Adaptive Motor Control | Sensor-Fusion PID on STM32

-**September 2025 – November 2025**

-A portfolio-quality embedded project that implements a closed-loop motor control system on an STM32 MCU using sensor fusion between a quadrature encoder and an IMU (gyro/accel).
-The system runs a self-tuning PID controller that adapts gains when large disturbances are detected.
+Embedded closed-loop motor control system on an STM32 MCU using sensor fusion between a quadrature encoder and an IMU (gyro/accel).
+The system runs self-tuning PID controller that adapts gains when large disturbances are detected.
 Telemetry and tuning are exposed over UART and a small Python dashboard for realtime plotting and logging.

 ## Features
 - STM32 (HAL) project structure (CMSIS/HAL-compatible).